Chapman Stick: History

 Recordings that have been influential on Stick players, because of the prominent role the Stick plays, include the 1981 King Crimson album Discipline (played by Tony Levin) and Emmett Chapman's own album Parallel Galaxy.
-Amy Grant's hit single "Angels" also featured a Stick solo (played by Andy Widders-Ellis).
 The British pop trio Ellis, Beggs & Howard scored a top 50 UK single in 1988 with "Big Bubbles, No Troubles", built on a Stick riff played by Nick Beggs.

-The Stick made a disguised appearance in David Lynch's 1984 film, Dune, as the fictional musical instrument baliset, carried by Gurney Halleck.
-However, the scene where Halleck plays the instrument was removed from the theatrical version and can only be seen in the extended versions.
-The song being played in the scene is from Emmett Chapman's recording of his original song "Back Yard".

-Wayne Lytle, creator of Animusic, commented that on his piece "Stick Figures", his inspiration for the semi-anthropomorphic bass guitar was the Chapman Stick.